Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Step 2: Configure the collector

-Next, update the config.yaml with the one I’ve provided below.
-We've updated the config to use the collector components below.
-Both Windows and Linux can use the same config:
+Next, update the config.yaml with the one I’ve provided below to use the collector components below for Windows and Linux.

 yaml